quantiota/AI-Agent-Host/docker/README.md

 QDB_PG_PASSWORD=quest

 ```
-Remember to replace the placeholders with your actual domain, passwords, and usernames.
+Remember to replace the placeholders with your actual passwords, and usernames.

 The environment variables will be replaced directly within the Nginx configuration file when the Docker services are started.